philpackmohr/git-paper/git.md

 There is a commit on the "master" branch since the "topic" branch was created.
 To merge these branches, Git has to put the changes of them to a new commit:

 ![Merged diverged history](images/diverged-history-merge.svg)

+Note: with the flag `--no-ff` you can force Git to do a recursive merge, even if a fast-forward merge is possible.
+Some teams use this to preserve topic branches and the changes that belong to them.

 ## Rebase